 Bringing your own car from the UK

 If you are moving permanently, or for at least longer than six months, you will need to register your car in France with a French registration number.
 You can then, of course, fill out an export form and reclaim any tax remaining on your car from the DVLA in the UK.
 To do this, you will first need a Certificate of Conformity, which basically means that the car complies with French standards.
-On older cars, this is usually obtained from the manufacturer, but in some cases you will receive this from your local DREAL office.
+On older cars, you obtain it from the manufacturer, but in some cases you will receive this from your local DREAL office.
 Here you will need to fill out a demande d’identification.
 The cost of this certificate is roughly €100, although prices vary according to the type of car and where you are in France.

-You will find that most garages are able to affix your new number plate in just a few minutes, once you have given them your proof and notice of the new number, and they will prepare your plate and charge an extra €10 or so for fitting (the cost of the plate is around €20).
-The total cost of re-registering your car in France may be as much as €500 to €600, but once it is done, it is done.
+You will find that most garages are able to affix your new number plate in just a few minutes, once you have given them your proof and notice of the new number.
+They will prepare your plate and charge an extra €10 or so for fitting (the cost of the plate is around €20).
+The total cost of re-registering your car in France may be as much as €500 to €600.
+However, once it is done, it is done.

-Public Transport in France
+Public transport in France

-Public transport in France is, by and large, very good; train and air transport in particular are tremendous, linking the entire country, the rest of Europe and, indeed, the world.
+Public transport in France is, by and large, very good.
+Train and air transport in particular are tremendous, linking the entire country, the rest of Europe and, indeed, the world.